Freshwater Fish Camps

-(Always Looking for More Good Partners)
+(We are always Looking for More Good Partners!)

 One of a child’s most lasting memories is often of the first fish they caught.
 Many programs help parents and children catch their first fish at various fun fishing events.
 However, the Florida Fish and Wildlife Conservation Commission’s (FWC) Fishing Camp program goes far beyond by helping young people learn a healthy lifetime sport and the importance of conservation stewardship.

-The fishing and basic boating skills camp is based on the successful pilot program developed by FWC at Joe Budd Youth Conservation Center, near Tallahassee.
+The freshwater fishing and basic boating skills camp is based on the successful pilot program developed by FWC at Joe Budd Youth Conservation Center, near Tallahassee.
 Beginning in June 2000, about 100 youngsters have attended the camp each summer, and research surveys have shown the vast majority continues to enjoy recreational angling and to feel more connected to nature.

 In 2011, Florida’s Governor recognized Rae Waddell and Steve Marshall, who created this program, for their efforts to work with local partners to provide healthy, conservation-minded opportunities for Florida’s youth.
-Fishing license dollars, and more specifically voluntary donations to youth fishing and hunting programs that many anglers make when they buy their licenses (MyFWC.com/License) help fund these camps.
+Fishing license dollars, and more specifically voluntary donations to youth fishing and hunting programs that many anglers make when they buy their licenses, help fund these camps.

-FWC continually seeks partner groups who are committed to working with youth to provide quality programs and who will help document the long-term success of these educational efforts.
-In return, FWC provides a “Fish Camp Implementation Template” and assists with purchasing camp essentials that are expected to last several years.
+FWC continually seeks partner groups who are committed to working with youth and/or families to provide quality programs and who will help document the long-term success of these educational efforts.
+In return, FWC provides a Fish Camp Implementation Template, on-site staff training and assists with purchasing camp essentials that are expected to last several years.